-- Additional Related Arts
+- · Related Arts Courses

 - Art

 - General Music

 - Family and Consumer Science

 - Technology Education

-- GT Research or Seminars/Interventions
+- G/T Research or Seminars/Interventions in reading and/or mathematics

-- Innovation and Inquiry Reading Modules
+- · Innovation and Inquiry Reading Modules

 All students in grade 6 are enrolled in a Career module.

 Students must also take Family and Consumer Science in either 7th or 8th grade or receive the financial literacy information embedded within another course.